 Jyotsna is a Product Design Fellow from cohort 1 of the Fellowship where she has worked on projects in the Fintech and Healthcare domains under the mentorship of Aprajit Kar (Product Design Head, Gojek) and Vikalp Gupta (Product Designer, Obvious).
+She has joined the ownpath team as a Product Designer after the fellowship.

 My design journey began in 2013 when I enrolled at NIFT Bangalore.
 In my four years at college, I explored various media and honed my skills in digital design but have always found myself more drawn to brainstorming and researching design solutions and that made me want to explore the world of UX design.